Colorado Mountain College Data & Information Overview

 The student loan default rate at Colorado Mountain College is 12.1%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 How Much Money Do Colorado Mountain College Graduates Make?students who graduate from Colorado Mountain College with a bachelor's degree go on to jobs where they make an average salary of $32,700 in their early years.
-This is about 18% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+Unfortunately, this is 18% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of Colorado Mountain College